Kurdish Alevism

 The Kurdish Alevi population has experienced religious and ethnic discrimination, oppression and forced assimilation which have significantly impacted their identity.
 Two Kurdish Alevi rebellions were crushed by Turkish forces in the 20th century; the Koçgiri rebellion in 1921 and the Dersim rebellion in 1937–1938.
 Kurdish Alevis were also the main victims of the Maraş massacre in 1978.

 The heartland and sacred land of Kurdish Alevis is the Dersim region.

 Population

 In Turkey, different estimations exist on the Kurdish Alevi population.
 While Dressler and several other academics stated that about one third or fifth of the Alevi population is Kurdish, respectively, Hamza Aksüt argued in 2015 that a majority of the Alevi population is Kurdish.

+According to a study published in 2015, in the Eastern Anatolia and Southeastern Anatolia regions of Turkey, 69.7% of Alevis speak Zaza, 20.2% of them speak Kurmanji Kurdish, 9.0% of them speak Turkish and 1.1% of them per cent Arabic as their mother tongue.
+In contrast to their mother tongue, 70.8% of Alevis mostly speak Turkish within their family, while 18.0% speak Zaza, 9.0% Kurdish, 1.1% Arabic and 1.1% "others".
+Also, 73% of Alevis have tribal affiliation, which is different from the general profile of the region.

 Geography

 Tunceli Province is the only Kurdish Alevi-majority province in Turkey.
 Moreover, there are Kurdish Alevi settlements in the provinces of Adıyaman, Ardahan, Bingöl, Çorum, Elazığ, Erzincan, Erzurum, Gaziantep, Gümüşhane, Kahramanmaraş, Kayseri, Malatya, Muş, Sivas and Yozgat.
 Outside of Turkey, there are Kurdish Alevis in Afrin, Syria.